ukasha-iftikhar/sql_data_warehouse_project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Muhammad Ukasha**.
 I’m a Data Science student passionate about SQL, Python, and Data Analytics.
-I'm continuously learning, building projects, and sharing my progress here on GitHub as I grow my skils.
+I'm continuously learning, building projects, and sharing my progress here on GitHub as I grow my skills.